-Your daughter will spend her recruitment days visiting chapters, participating in educational programs and attending Week of Welcome social invovlement opportunities.
-Her days and nights will be full, making recruitment an ideal kick off to her time at WSU.
+Your daughter will spend her recruitment days visiting chapters, participating in educational programs and attending Week of Welcome social involvement opportunities.
+Her days and nights will be full, but she will be making recruitment an ideal kick off to her time at WSU.

 Your daughter will attend programming throughout the week ranging from general membership information to the importance of representing our community positively to iValU programming.

 The iValU programs will help your daughter choose a sorority that aligns best with her values.
 It includes educational modules, journaling and small group discussions facilitated by her Rho Gamma.
 These workshops help women base their choices on the things that matter to them, like grades, friendship, philanthropy and more.

 We encourage every woman to give recruitment a try, though prior academic performance is a high priority on our campus.
 Your daughter's academic performance will be verified with the Office of Admissions and communicated to the chapters on our campus.
 In order to have verified GPA on file, your daughter must have had her final high school or college transcript sent to the Office of Admissions via mail.
 Otherwise, her GPA will be listed as unverified.
 Please be aware that her prior academic performance can affect whether or not she can join a chapter at the end of the week.
 GPA requirements vary by chapter, though a general standard is a 2.8 cumulative GPA for high school, and a 3.0 cumulative GPA for college.
 Your daughter can email firstname.lastname@example.org with any questions or concerns.
 Keep in mind we can only communicate with your student, and not you, as per FERPA guidelines.